In 2018, Benedetta decided to create a NPO to promote Yoga in the Belgian healthcare system.

 Benedetta is a pharmacist and researcher in public health.

+I’ve been practicing Haṭha Yoga for 15 years.
+Also, being aware of the limited scope of action of pharmacological treatments, my interest in integrative approaches grew over time.
 In my opinion, the healthcare system would be more effective with the integration of non-invasive, cost-saving and holistic approaches.
 As, for instance, Yoga and Yoga Therapy.

 That’s why in 2018 I decided to found Yoga in Healthcare: to make yoga affordable and accessible for patients.
 How can you do that?
 Through the health institutions and by building a Belgian network of stakeholders.
 All of whom shares the vision of an integrated healthcare system.